pwbriggs/music-assistant.github.io/docs/index.md

 ## Music Assistant Integration

-Connects Home Assistant to your Music Assistant Server to allow control from your HA instance, allow you to automate your music and allow voice control!
+Connects Home Assistant to your Music Assistant Server to allow control from your HA instance, allow you to automate your music and allows voice control!
+The Integration also allows the exposure of HA media players to MA furthering the options you have for playback.

 ## Preview